NYU-DICE-Lab/privit/README.md

 ## Training
 ### Primary Training Scripts
-You can find the training script in the scripts folder, primary training logic is in train.py.
+You can find the training script in the slurm script files.
+Ensure that correct datapath is updated in the dataset.py folder.
+- tinyimagenet.sbatch: This is the slurm script to train privit model on Tiny Imagenet dataset
+- cifar100.sbatch: This is the slurm script to train privit model on Cifar 100 dataset.
-- train.py: Use this script to train the model using our proposed method, PRIVIT
+- cifar10.sbatch: This is the slurm script to train privit model on Cifar 10 dataset.
+- train.py: This script has the primary training logic of PriViT

 We have also released model checkpoints [here](https://drive.google.com/drive/folders/16cn2JwPNSwy5j-FWm9tdwoZzYmc7SDyG?usp=sharing).

 ## Inference
-You can find the inference script in the scripts folder, primary inference logic is in inference.py.
+You can find the inference script in inference.sbatch file, primary inference logic is in inference.py.
-- inference.py: Run this script to perform inference using a trained model.

 ## Benchmarking
 The folder benchmark/ contains all flax code used for benchmarking the performance of these PyTorch models using secretflow framework on SEMI2k protocol.
 For detailed instructions on how to setup a benchmarking setup using secretflow, refer their [documentation](https://github.com/secretflow/spu/tree/atc23_ae#usenix-atc-23-artifact-evaluation).